An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Results

 \subsection{Short-term load forecasting}

-Short-term load forecasting serves as a crucial factor in daily and weekly dispatching of power grids (Kong, 2020).
-To forecast a week ahead, we utilize Koopman modes from the previous week based on load data.
-This assumes no significant changes in Koopman modes occur between two successive weeks.
-Any significant changes to these modes, such as weather or holidays, may introduce errors.
-Nonetheless, our proposed approach outperforms a deep learning-based load forecasting method.
+Short-term load forecasting plays a crucial role in daily and weekly dispatching of power grids \cite{Kong2019LSTM}.
+To forecast a week ahead, we utilize Koopman modes derived from the previous week's load data.
+This approach assumes that no significant changes in Koopman modes occur between two successive weeks.
+However, substantial changes due to factors such as weather fluctuations or holidays may introduce errors.
+Despite this limitation, our proposed approach outperforms deep learning-based load forecasting methods.

-To facilitate forecasting, we employ a hierarchical approach (depicted in Figure \ref{fig:clstr}) utilizing Algorithm \ref{alg:PHATE} to cluster power stations.
+To facilitate forecasting, we employ a hierarchical approach to cluster power stations.
 Load predictions are then generated for individual stations within each cluster through the construction of a single Koopman model for that cluster.
-As detailed in Section \ref{sec:dataClust}, we construct 10 Koopman models based on our analysis of load data.
+As detailed in Section \ref{sec:dataClust}, we construct 10 Koopman models based on our analysis of load data, balancing model complexity with forecasting accuracy.

-The numerical evaluation of the Koopman operator necessitates tuning several parameters, among which the number of delays $Q$ and Koopman eigenfunctions $l'$ hold significant influence.
-Increasing the number of delays improves the extraction of highly coherent dynamical behaviors, as evidenced by Figure \ref{fig:K_Koopman}, which shows more regular and decoupled eigenfunctions--in the limit of infinitely many delays one can recover the exact dynamical system properties \citep{Giannakis2019Delay, Giannakis2021Coherent}.
+The numerical evaluation of the Koopman operator requires tuning several parameters, with the number of delays $Q$ and Koopman eigenfunctions $l'$ being particularly influential.
+Increasing the number of delays improves the extraction of highly coherent dynamical behaviors, and in the limit of infinitely many delays, one can recover the exact dynamical system properties \cite{Giannakis2019Delay}.
 However, practical limitations in data availability restrict the number of delays that can be used.
-Moreover, for the finite-dimensional Koopman subspaces, the delay embedding window shows some correlation with the frequency ranges of interest \citep{Giannakis2018Turbulent, Giannakis2020Neuroscience, Giannakis2021Coherent, Giannakis2021Climate}, so that including uncorrelated delays may ignore the dynamical features in these ranges.
+Furthermore, for finite-dimensional Koopman subspaces, the delay embedding window shows some correlation with the frequency ranges of interest \cite{Giannakis2019Delay}.
+Consequently, including uncorrelated delays may lead to overlooking important dynamical features within these ranges.